 The kidneys make a hormone called erythropoietin.
-This helps the body make red blood cells.
-If your kidneys do not make enough of the hormone, you can get anemia.
-This can make you feel weak and tired.
+It helps the body make red blood cells.
+If your kidneys don't make enough of the hormone, your body doesn't make enough red blood cells.
+Your red blood cell counts get low.
+This is called anemia.
+Having anemia can make you feel weak and tired.
 ESAs replace the hormone.

 Possible side effects

 - High blood pressure.